'Man Utd fans will see a reaction'

 United are sixth in the table after a run of just four wins in 12 games.

-But, following the international break, the 48-year-old says that everyone at the club is working together to turn their form around.
+Following the international break, the 48-year-old says that everyone at the club is working together to turn their form around.

 "The players, staff, myself and club are working toward one goal; to improve and get better results," he said.